SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

   <img src="/Images/Glacier_retreat_flowchart.png" width="1000" height="auto"/>
 </p>

+**Figure 2:** Flowchart for the methodology and implementation of AI in this project.

 ## 2.1 Sentinel-2 Optical sensors

 Sentinel-2 is equipptd with a with an advanced MultiSpectral Instrument (MSI).
 This sensor captures high-resolution imagery across 13 spectral bands, specifically designed for earth observation applications.
 This project will use the bands from the table below: